Tuesday, May 2, 2017

 Proust and the Real, Transcendent Reality

-Looking at this photo of Marcel Proust, I remember, from his angelic expression, Iris Murdoch declaring that, Proust writes like an angel.
+Looking at this photo of Marcel Proust, I remember, from his angelic expression, Iris Murdoch saying that Proust writes like an angel.

-This alternation of a higher reality with the one we take for granted and is in front of our eyes happens often throughout The Search, and makes, in my opinion, some of the highest peaks of this novel.
+This alternation of a higher reality with what is in front of our eyes happens often throughout The Search, and makes some of the highest peaks of it.
 I say amen to flowers being angels, after I read Proust's angelic description of them.

 Note that, in this passage, he mentions Mary Magdalene's mistaking Jesus for a gardener, her confusing the resurrected one for a mere mortal man.
 By this, Proust makes a parallelism between our usual, commonsensical view of flowers as mere plants, and our overlooking their angelic nature.